House GOP leader vows action against King over race remarks

 House Speaker Nancy Pelosi, D-Calif., said “we’ll be acting on that” when she was asked about King last week.
 She did not elaborate.

 King’s comments ignited a firestorm, drawing condemnation from the top three House Republican leaders.
-GOP Sen. Tim Scott of South Carolina, who is African American, aired his disapproval in a newspaper opinion column.
+GOP Sen. Tim Scott of South Carolina, who is African-American, aired his disapproval in a newspaper opinion column.

 “What Steve King said was stupid.
 It was stupid, it was hurtful, it was wrong and he needs to stop it,” Sen. Ted Cruz, R-Texas, said Sunday.